jakemac53/docs/1.0/docs/devguide/templates.md

 In both cases, the value can be either a function object, or a string identifying a function defined on the host element.

-By default, the `filter` and `sort` functions only run when the array itself is mutated (for example, by adding or removing items).
+By default, the `filter` and `sort` functions only run when the list itself is mutated (for example, by adding or removing items).

 To re-run the `filter` or `sort` functions when certain sub-fields